mixu/markdown-styles/readme.md

 To regenerate the pages, you need node:

-    git clone ...
+    git clone git://github.com/mixu/markdown-styles.git
     npm install
     node generate.js

-To regenerate the screenshots, you need cutycapt (or some other Webkit to image tool) and imagemagic:
+To regenerate the screenshots, you need cutycapt (or some other Webkit to image tool) and imagemagic.

+You also need to install the web fonts locally so that cutycapt will find them, run `node font-download.js` to get the commands you need to run.

+Finally, run:

     make screenshots